 Skytrax World Airline Star Rating was introduced over 20 years ago and is recognised as a global Benchmark of airline standards around the world.
 The Star Rating uses a quality scale from 1-Star through to the exclusive 5-Star Airline award.
 Ratings are based on evaluation of product and service standards across the onboard and airport environments, using a unified and consistent rating system.
-(Airline Star Ratings are not associated in any way with customer reviews or feedback, and are based on research by Skytrax Audit Office.)
+(Airline Star Ratings are not associated with customer reviews, and are based on research by Skytrax Audit Office.)

 A brief explanation of Star Rating levels is shown below: